 My final port of call was my own mother

 Surely she could help me, she’d been a mother for 30 odd years, she must know what to do.
 Nope.
 It seems that by the time Mums become grandmothers, they have forgotten how to parent.
 Neither my Mum or my Mother in law seemed to be able to remember anything useful form their days of looking after babies who didn’t sleep and screamed all the time.

 I was lost and confused and felt guilty and just wanted someone to, please, for the love of god, tell me what to do.

-Eventually I found my way through the early years, by trial and error.
+I found my way through the early years, but I Still Have No Parenting Instincts

 It was messy, and I like things to be organised, but we managed.
 We found routine and that was my saviour.
 Eventually, they learnt to sleep through the night.
 The colic, very gradually, improved.

 Unfortunately I can’t say my instincts have improved.
 I still have no parenting instincts.
 When they go through difficult phases (and it seems like there’s a new one every week), I still go running off to Amazon to find a book about it.
 I still start searching the internet for other people in the same boat.
 With experience I have become better at judging what might work for our family and what won’t, which I suppose shows a bit of instinct.
 The other thing that has changed is that I no longer berate myself for not knowing what to do.
 I’ve accepted that some people find parenting easy and some people don’t and that’s ok.

 Enjoyed this Post?
 Why not pin it for later!